-- (a) Provide laundry trays, tubs, or machines with plumbed hot and cold water in the combined ratio of 1 for each 30 occupants or each part of 30. - (b) Provide clothes lines or drying facilities to serve the needs of the occupants. - (c) Laundry rooms must have drains to remove waste water. - (d) Each common use laundry room must have a slop sink.
+- [(a) When public laundry and drying facilities are not available within 5 miles, the housing must have readily accessible laundry and drying facilities.] - ([b]a) [Laundry facilities in the housing area must have] Provide laundry trays, or machines with plumbed [with] hot and cold water in the combined ratio of 1 for each [25]30 occupants or each part of 30. - [(c) Mechanical washers are optional in the ratio of 1 to 50 occupants with one laundry tray per 100 occupants.] - ([d]b) Provide clothes lines or drying facilities to serve the needs of the occupants.
+[Mechanical clothes dryers may be in the ratio of 1 per 50 occupants instead of clothes drying lines.] - (c) Laundry rooms must have drains to remove waste water. - (d) Each common use laundry room must have a slop sink.